-North Central College recognizes the importance of "Emotional Support Animals" as defined by the Americans with Disabilities Act Amendments Act (ADAAA) and Section 504 of the Rehabilitation Act and under the Office of Housing and Urban Development (HUD) and Fair Housing Act (FHA) in providing
+North Central College recognizes the importance of "Emotional Support Animals" as defined by the Americans with Disabilities Act Amendments Act (ADAAA) and Section 504 of the Rehabilitation Act and under the Office of Housing and Urban Development (HUD) and Fair Housing Act (FHA) in providing equal access to and participation in the College for qualified individuals with disabilities.
+The College is committed to allowing Emotional Support Animals that are necessary to provide individuals with disabilities an equal opportunity to use and enjoy campus housing.

 Students with disabilities who utilize Emotional Support Animals as an accommodation to use campus housing are requested to meet with Student Disability Services.
-For an appointment contact the Student Disability Services via email at <a href="mailto:sde-emotion-services-sde-emotion-services-sde-emotion-services-sde-emotion-sde-
+For an appointment contact the Student Disability Services via email at sds@noctrl.edu or by phone 630-637-5264.